 Due to its great usability, Corona is rightly a highly popular 3D rendering software.

 Enscape is a real-time 3D rendering software that is primarily geared at architectural visualization.
-Impressively, this solution eliminates the need to export from BIM and rework data for presentations as still images or movies.
+Impressively, this solution eliminates the need to export from BIM software and rework data for presentations as still images or movies.
 Everything is prepared in the original program.

 Enscape is the perfect 3D rendering software for architects who want to flabbergast stakeholders with VR presentations.